electromatter/mcp_base/README.md

 ###### `MCP_BYTES_MAX_SIZE`
 The maximum accepted size of a bytes object.
-Useful for compatabilitiy with implementations that use varint28 as a length prefix.
+Useful for compatibility with implementations that use varint28 as a length prefix.

 ###### `MCP_EOK`
 No error, the parser will continue to parse data from the buffer.

 ###### `MCP_EOVERRUN`
-An overrun occured, there was not enough data in the buffer to compleatly read the type requested.
+An overrun occurred, there was not enough data in the buffer to completely read the type requested.

 ###### `MCP_EOVERFLOW`
 An overflow was encountered when trying to parse the data in the